stain/ro-crate-paper/manuscript.md

 ```

 Note that in the JSON-LD serialization of RO-Crate the expression of `Class` and `Property `is typically indirect: The JSON-LD `@context` maps to schema.org IRIs, which, when resolved as Linked Data, embeds their formal definition as RDFa.
+Extensions may however include such term definitions directly in the RO-Crate.

 ## RO-Crate 1.1 Metadata File Descriptor

-An important RO-Crate principle is that of being **self-describing**.
+An important RO-Crate principle is that of being **self-described**.
 Therefore the serialization of the RO-Crate into a file should also describe itself in a [Metadata File Descriptor](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#ro-crate-metadata-file-descriptor), indicating it is `about` (describing) the RO-Crate root data entity, and that it `conformsTo` a particular version of the RO-Crate specification:

 ```
                about(s,o) ⇒  Relation(s, <http://schema.org/about>, o)